naomijub/wooridb/README.md

 # WooriDB

-WooriDB is an immutable time serial database.
+WooriDB is an (EXPERIMENTAL) immutable time serial database.

 ## Installation
 - if you don't have Rust and Cargo installed run `make setup` at root.